Curious George Goes to the Hospital: Plot

-When George wakes up the third day, he hangs out in the play area and puts on a puppet show.
-Later, he sees that Steve, a boy with a cast on his leg, is trying to walk.
+When George wakes up the next day, George feels better and has a dish of ice cream before Carol takes George to the playroom.
+In the playroom, George puts on a puppet show.
+Back in the children's ward, he sees that Steve, a boy with a cast on his leg, trying to walk.
 With no one looking, George hops into Steve's wheelchair and races down the corridors.
-By the time the nurse notices, George is heading down a steep ramp towards the hospital cafeteria.
-There, some attendants are pushing food carts and the mayor is touring the hospital.
-George crashes into the carts and lands in the mayor's arms, while spilling food and breaking the wheelchair and the dishes.
+By the time the nurse notices, George is heading down a steep ramp toward the hospital cafeteria.
+Meanwhile, some attendants are pushing food carts past the ramp and the mayor is touring the hospital.
+George tries to stop the wheelchair but crashes into the food carts and lands in the mayor's arms while spilling food and breaking the wheelchair and the dishes.
 The children see the accident and the first to laugh is Betsy.
 This gets everyone laughing except George who cries, thinking he might be punished.
 Betsy consoles George telling him that he has cheered her up.
-The adults agree George is not in trouble because he made Betsy no longer feel afraid, then the Man with the Yellow Hat arrives to take him home.
+The adults agree George is not in trouble because he made Betsy no longer feel afraid.
+Soon the Man with the Yellow Hat arrives to take George home.

-Before they leave, Nurse Carol gives George a package to take home.
+As they leave, Nurse Carol gives George a package to take home.
 At home George finds it to be the puzzle piece he swallowed, he is happy that the doctor and nurse had saved it for them.
 Now able to finish the puzzle, he and the Man place the last missing piece in the center of it.
-The now-completed puzzle reveals to be a picture of George on the grass of the jungle with the Man's yellow hat in front of him.
+The now-completed puzzle is the picture of George on the grass of the jungle with the Man's yellow hat in front of him, which was taken near the end of Curious George Takes A Job.

+Adaptation

+Churchill Films adapted the book into a short film in 1983.
+Curious George Goes to the Hospital was named to the ALA Notable Children's Videos list in 1983.